ENTR 1102 – Opportunity Analysis

 3 credits | Prerequisite: Students must have completed a minimum of 12 semester hours of Entrepreneurship (ENTR) courses with a minimum grade of "C" or better and have completed at least 30 semester hours toward the Entrepreneurship program with an overall grade average of "C" or better

 This course consists of the student participating in a supervised Entrepreneurial experience at an approved worksite.
 The course also includes one hour per week of classroom participation.
 The student should be able to apply classroom knowledge to actual work situations.
 Students must get worksite approval from the Instructor prior to the end of the previous semester.
-A minimum of 210 hours of work/training (14 hours per week) is required with one hour of classroom participation (per week).
+A minimum of 210 hours of work/training (14 hours per week) is required with one additional hour of classroom participation per week.
 This course is required for the Associate of Applied Business in Entrepreneurship.